Jeunese/jeunese.github.io/docs/overview.md

 ## In-product content development

+Information developers (or IX technical authors) don't just create documentation to explain a confusing and unintuitive interface.
+We're also concerned with UI copy, visual design, and interactions with the UI.

-IX technical authors also typically help write and review in-product content for end-users in a [UX writing](/ux-writing) capacity.
+To this end, as well as documentation, IX technical authors typically help write and review in-product content for end-users in a [UX writing](/ux-writing) capacity.
+We collaborate *with* designers to contribute to the UI for an effective and engaging user experience (UX).

 As with product documentation, this can involve issue tracking software, and be implemented as part of agile and sprint cycles.

 In collaboration with PD and the PM, IX can be asked to: